 Allergist Salary in South Africa

-While allergists earn strong incomes worldwide, with many countries seeing six-figure incomes, experience can further boost overall earnings.
+While allergists earn strong incomes worldwide, with many countries seeing six-figure incomes, the experience can further boost overall earnings.
 Worldwide, the gap between entry level and senior level salaries widens by 66% to 67%.
-Australia sees the highest annual salaries when looking at US dollar conversions, yet senior level professionals earn about AU$176,000 more per year compared to entry level allergists, representing an increase of 67%.
-Other countries with a 67% increase in annual earnings include South Africa, New Zealand and India while the UK, Canada, and the US see a boost of 66%.
+Australia sees the highest annual salaries when looking at US dollar conversions, yet senior level professionals earn about AU$176,000 more per year compared to entry-level allergists, representing an increase of 67%.
+Other countries with a 67% increase in annual earnings include South Africa, New Zealand, and India while the UK, Canada, and the US see a boost of 66%.